fasiha/ebisu/README.md

 Memory research began with Hermann Ebbinghaus’ discovery of the [forgetting curve](https://en.wikipedia.org/w/index.php?title=Forgetting_curve&oldid=766120598#History), published in 1885, when he was thirty-five.
 He [memorized random](https://en.wikipedia.org/w/index.php?title=Hermann_Ebbinghaus&oldid=773908952#Research_on_memory) consonant–vowel–consonant trigrams (‘PED’, e.g.) and found, among other things, that his recall decayed logarithmically.
 More recent research has shown, apparently conclusively, that *forgetting* follows a power law decay.

-Anki and SuperMemo are extremely popular.
+Anki and SuperMemo are extremely popular flashcard apps.
 They use carefully-tuned mechanical rules to schedule a fact’s future review immediately after its current review.
 The rules can get complicated—I wrote a little [field guide](https://gist.github.com/fasiha/31ce46c36371ff57fdbc1254af424174) to Anki’s, with links to the source code—since they are optimized to minimize daily review time while maximizing retention.
 However, because each fact has simply a date of next review, these algorithms do not gracefully accommodate over- or under-reviewing.
 Even when used as prescribed, they can schedule many facts for review on one day but few on others.
 (I must note that all three of these issues—over-reviewing (cramming), under-reviewing, and lumpy reviews—have well-supported solutions in Anki by tweaking the rules and third-party plugins.)

 Duolingo’s half-life regression explicitly models the probability of you recalling a fact as an exponential, $2^{-Δ/h}$ where Δ is the time since your last review and $h$ is a *half-life*.
 In this model, your chances of passing a quiz after $h$ days is 50%, which drops to 25% after $2 h$ days, and so on.
 They estimate this half-life by combining your past performance and fact metadata in a large-scale machine learning technique called half-life regression (a variant of logistic regression or beta regression, more tuned to this forgetting curve).
 With each fact associated with a half-life, they can predict the likelihood of forgetting a fact if a quiz was given right now.
 The results of that quiz (for whichever fact was chosen to review) are used to update that fact’s half-life by re-running the machine learning process with the results from the latest quizzes.

 The Mozer group’s algorithms (MCM (their 2009 paper) and DASH (their 2014 paper; see [bibliography](#bibliography))) also curve-fit a large quantity of quiz data to high-dimensional models, including, in DASH’s case, a hierarchical Bayesian model that takes into account inter-fact and inter-student variability.

-Ebisu is like Duolingo and Mozer’s algorithms, in that it explicitly tracks the recall probability as it decays.
-Ebisu further adapts the mathematical form of the memory decay after Mozer et al.’s MCM (multiscale context model): a cascade of weighted exponentials.

-However, Ebisu adds a few Bayesian twists to these approaches:
-1. Ebisu posits an explicit probability distribution on the parameters of the memory decay.
-This allows you to treat your subjective belief about each flashcard’s difficulty as a Bayesian prior that governs its memory decay over time as well as its memory strengthening via reviews.
+Like Duolingo and Mozer et al., Ebisu explicitly tracks a forgetting curve for each flashcard, enabling it to sort a list of flashcards from most to least likely to be forgotten.
+However, Ebisu formulates the problem very differently—while memory is understood to decay according to a specific formula, Ebisu posits *probability distributions* on the halflives governing this decay and uses quiz results to update its beliefs about those halflives in a fully Bayesian way.
+These updates, while a bit more computationally-burdensome than Anki’s scheduler, are much lighter-weight than Duolingo’s industrial-strength approach.

+Being Bayesian grants Ebisu some really useful features:
+1. Quiz app authors can encode quite specific beliefs about their students’ initial memory of a flashcard.
+If you have a reason to believe that vocabulary item A is much more easy to learn than item B, you can specify that exactly and quantitatively.
+2. You can *always* ask, “what is the expected recall probability of this fact”.
+Therefore you can *always* sort a set of flashcards from most likely to be forgotten to least likely.
-2. We also support a rich variety of quizzes fully analytically:
+3. Being Bayesian lets us support a rich variety of quizzes fully analytically:
     - binary quizzes—pass/fail,
     - binomial quizzes—e.g., three points out of four,
     - even exotic noisy-binary quizzes that let you fully specify the odds of the student “passing” the quiz when they actually don’t know the answer (handy for deweighting multiple-choice vs. active recall, as well as for reader apps described above).
-3. Both predicting memory *and* incorporating quizzes are done computationally-efficiently on a quiz-by-quiz basis.
-Once ported to JavaScript or Kotlin or Swift, the algorithm can readily run on your phone, no need for large sets of historic quiz data and expensive training.
-The most you need in terms of computational mathematics is a one-dimensional function minimization (e.g., golden section search) and the Gamma function.

 Note that Ebisu treats each flashcard’s memory as independent of the others.
 It can’t handle flashcard correlation or interference, alas, so you have to handle this in your application.